gamlebardun/servotest12f675/README.md

 Mode 1: Manual setting of servo position with pot.
 This is useful to carefully move in a problematic range

 Mode 2: Automatic sweep end to end.
 I first gave the pot control over speed, but found that limiting deflection was a better use.
-The unused three-position switch was assigned the task of choosing upper, entier or lower range of movement with respect to zero
+The unused three-position switch was assigned the task of choosing upper, entire or lower range of movement with respect to zero

 Mode 3: The three position switch places the servo in either extreme position or zero.
 The pot again can limit the output at extreme position.s